LiamTyler/Text-Rain/README.md

 - Simulated gravity.
 If the text is on a sloped surface, it will slide down it slowly
 - Option to load different webcam options or a test video in the beginning menu

+## Difficulties
+One of the main difficulties while doing this project was that very little of the start code worked on my computer specifically for some reason.
+As a result I had to display everything a little differently, and double buffer.
+Other than that, one of the main flaws is that the image brightness obtained by the webcam is very noisy.
+I did nothing to help smooth any of this out, so it is expected, but it makes a lot of text slip through some spots, or get stuck on a seemingly bright, white wall.

 ## Controls
 - Spacebar: Debug mode
 - Up / Down arrows: Increase / decrease the threshold